+Registered Retirement Savings Plan (RRSP)

+Tax-Free Savings Account (TFSA)

+Registered Education Savings Plan (RESP)

+Withdrawals

-Registered Retirement Savings Plan (RRSP) Tax-Free Savings Account (TFSA) Registered Education Savings Plan (RESP) Withdrawals Normal withdrawals are taxed as regular income, and any amount can be taken out.
-If you are 65 or older, you can income-split with your spouse to reduce income tax.
-Tax-free withdrawals are possible under the Home Buyers Plan (for first-time home buyers) and the Lifelong Learning Plan (for education or training for you or your spouse).
-Once your RRSP has been converted to a RRIF, a federal schedule mandates a minimum annual withdrawal based on your age.
-Generally you can withdraw any amount, at any time, on a completely tax-free basis.
-You can replace withdrawals (in addition to normal annual limits), as long as you do so in the following year.
-You can leave your account for your estate or name a specific beneficiary, all on a tax-free basis.
-You can withdraw up to \$5,000 during the first 13 weeks of child's post-secondary program.
-Afterwards, almost any amount can be withdrawn, if for costs related to studies.
-Withdrawals that are comprised of government grant funds and investment returns are taxable income for your child.
-Your contributions are a tax-free return of capital.
-If funds can't be used for your child's education, you can transfer accrued plan earnings to your own RRSP, subject to your available contribution room.
-Estate Considerations If left to a spouse, or dependent child under 18, the value of your plan passes tax-free to them.
-If left to your estate or other beneficiary, the entire value of the plan is taxed as income in your final tax return.
-You can leave the entire plan to a named beneficiary or your estate, with no tax consequences.
-If your spouse is a co-subscriber, the plan ownership passes to them and funds applied to your child's post-secondary costs as normal.
-If no surviving joint subscriber, the RESP can become part of your general estate, so it is important to name a successor subscriber in your will.
-Key Benefit Good strategy for saving for your retirement, especially if your tax bracket is higher now than you expect in retirement.
-Typically the key vehicle for retirement savings for those without employer-sponsored pensions.
-Good strategy to supplement your RRSP, or just save for yourself for a future use, or simply build a tax-free asset for your estate.
-An excellent strategy to save for your child's post-secondary education, as you get a 20% increase in contributions due to the federal grant funds.
-Additional grant or bond funds may be available for low income earners.
+- Normal withdrawals are taxed as regular income, and any amount can be taken out. - If you are 65 or older, you can income-split with your spouse to reduce income tax. - Tax-free withdrawals are possible under the Home Buyers Plan (for first-time home buyers) and the Lifelong Learning Plan (for education or training for you or your spouse). - Once your RRSP has been converted to a RRIF, a federal schedule mandates a minimum annual withdrawal based on your

+- Generally you can withdraw any amount, at any time, on a completely tax-free basis. - You can replace withdrawals (in addition to normal annual limits), as long as you do so in the following year. - You can leave your account for your estate or name a specific beneficiary, all on a tax-free basis. - You can withdraw any amount of the contributions at any time.
+However, the maximum EAP amount for a full-time student is limited to \$8,000 during the first 13 consecutive weeks of enrollment (up from \$5,000 as per the 2023 federal budget announcement). - Afterwards, almost any amount can be withdrawn, if for costs related to studies. - Withdrawals that are comprised of government grant funds and investment returns are taxable income for your child.
+Your contributions are a tax-free return of capital. - If funds can't be used for your child's education, you can transfer accrued plan earnings to your own RRSP, subject to your available contribution room.

+Estate Considerations

+- If left to a spouse, or dependent child under 18, the value of your plan passes tax-free to them. - If left to your estate or other beneficiary, the entire value of the plan is taxed as income in your final tax return. - You can leave the entire plan to a named beneficiary or your estate, with no tax consequences. - If your spouse is a co-subscriber, the plan ownership passes to them and funds applied to your child's post-secondary costs as normal. - If no surviving joint subscriber, the RESP can become part of your general estate, so it is important to name a successor subscriber in your will.

+Key Benefit

+- Good strategy for saving for your retirement, especially if your tax bracket is higher now than you expect in retirement. - Typically the key vehicle for retirement savings for those without employer-sponsored pensions. - Good strategy to supplement your RRSP, or just save for yourself for a future use, or simply build a tax-free asset for your estate. - An excellent strategy to save for your child's post-secondary education, as you get a 20% increase in contributions due to the federal grant funds. - Additional grant or bond funds may be available for low income earners.